zedseven/pecan/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in *pecan* by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Attribution
+The logo is sourced from [Flaticon](https://www.flaticon.com/free-icon/pecan_2227352), made by Smashicons.